PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

     ``DNSAction.NXDomain`` action added.

   Set which action is performed when a query is blocked.
-  Only DNSAction.Drop (the default), DNSAction.NoOp, DNSAction.NXDomain, DNSAction.Refused and DNSAction.Truncate are supported.
+  Only DNSAction.Drop (the default), DNSAction.NoOp, DNSAction.NXDomain, DNSAction.Refused, DNSAction.Truncate and DNSAction.NoRecurse are supported.

 .. _exceedfuncs: